digidotcom/xbee-java/examples/communication/SendBroadcastDataSample/ReadMe.txt

   Introduction
   ------------
-  This is a sample Java application to show how to send data from the local XBee device to all remote devices on the same network (broadcast) using the XBee Java Library.
+  This sample Java application shows how to send data from the local XBee device to all remote devices on the same network (broadcast) using the XBee Java Library.
 The application will block during the transmission request, but you will be notified if there is any error during the process.

   NOTE: This example uses the generic XBee device (XBeeDevice) class,
         but it can be applied to any other local XBee device class.